Five tips to help you interrupt stress or emotional eating

 Here's the deal... stress isn't necessarily a bad thing.
 It's your body's way of letting you know that something is off (whatever that may be).

 Food is something that is easy to control.
-When your life feels crazy and you feel stressed, it is easy to turn to food to find something that you can control.
+When your life feels out of control and you feel stressed, it is easy to turn to food to find something that you can control.

 Food can also feel like it has power over you when you are stressed.
 Maybe you start to crave certain foods when you are stressed or in other situations, and it feels like you have to have that food to satisfy your craving and relieve your stress.

 What can you do to interrupt the negative pattern of stress eating (or not eating)?
-Lucky for you, I've got the five tips that I talked about this in my Facebook Live post.
+Lucky for you, here are five tips to help:

 Tips to Stop Stress Eating